Meadow Woods station

 Meadow Woods station is a train station in the community of Meadow Woods, Florida.
 It is located along the southern phase of SunRail, the commuter rail service of Greater Orlando.
-The station is named after the community where it is located.
+The station is named after the community where it is located, but also serves the Southchase community.

 The station held a train tour with an open house on June 23, 2018, and revenue service commenced on 30 July 2018.

 The station has been rumored to be one of the two Orlando-area stops for Brightline's prospective service from Orlando to Tampa, along with the South Airport Intermodal Terminal located at Orlando International Airport.